gumaerc-testorg/18.781-spring-2012/content/pages/syllabus.md

 It has a very different style from the usual theorem-proof-exercise setup of usual textbooks.

 *   Ireland, Kenneth F., and Michael I. Rosen. _A Classical Introduction to Modern Number Theory_.
 Springer, 1990.
-ISBN: 9780387973296. \[Preview with [Google Books](http://books.google.com/books?id=jhAXHuP2y04C&pg=Pafrontcover)\]
+ISBN: 9780387973296. \[Preview with {{% resource_link "07feae40-584d-4342-a55a-9a71d417c36f" "Google Books" %}}\]

 Assumes more algebra background, but goes quite far, taking the reader to some of the frontiers of algebraic number theory.

-Another source is Franz Lemmermeyer's lecture notes online ([PDF](http://www.fen.bilkent.edu.tr/~franz/nth06/nth.pdf)).
+Another source is Franz Lemmermeyer's lecture notes online ({{% resource_link "0545c64a-f7a2-4119-956d-2a5749464cd4" "PDF" %}}).
 These assume a bit more background than Niven, Zuckerman and Montgomery, but perhaps not as much as Ireland and Rosen.

 Homework
 --------